 Planning applications aren't confidential; we publicise them to give interested parties a chance to view and comment on them.
-We call these comments representations.
+We call these comments 'representations'.

 We may post notices near to the site where the proposed work will take place or write to those who live along the boundaries of the site.
-For large scale development proposals, we'll also advertise them in the local newspaper.
+For large scale development proposals we'll also advertise them in the local newspaper.

 View planning applications

-We invite relevant stakeholders and interested groups, and statutory and non statutory consultees to comment on applications.
+We invite relevant stakeholders and interested groups, and statutory and non statutory consultees, to comment on applications.

-- Statutory consultees are organisations and bodies who must be consulted on relevant planning applications, including the Environment Agency, Natural England, English Heritage and the Highways Agency.
+These are organisations and bodies who must be consulted on relevant planning applications, including the Environment Agency, Natural England, English Heritage and the Highways Agency.
 Other bodies include local highway and planning authorities, and organisations with very specific interests, such as the Theatres Trust.

-If you're a developer, it may be useful to contact these bodies for advice before you submit your planning application.
+If you're a developer it may be useful to contact these bodies for advice before you submit your planning application.

 How you can comment on planning applications